wso2/identity-apps/README.md

 #### Build

 1. Download or clone the project source code from [https://github.com/wso2/identity-apps](https://github.com/wso2/identity-apps)
 2. Run `mvn clean install` from the command line in the project root directory (where the root `pom.xml` is located).

 If you are building [product-is](https://github.com/wso2/product-is), the built identity apps dependencies will install to your local `.m2` repository during the build above.

-3. Then you just need to build [WSO2 Identiy Server](https://github.com/wso2/product-is) after. _(Follow the guide there)_
+3. Then you just need to build [WSO2 Identity Server](https://github.com/wso2/product-is) after. _(Follow the guide there)_

 #### Run